 By focusing on and aggregating only the relevant information, your audience won’t have to search through multiple sources.
 Instead, you help ensure they find exactly what they’re looking for quickly.

-Because curated content is already filtered and optimized for the user, L&D won’t need to spend any more time creating or finding the right content.
+In e-learning, content curation means that all learning content is already filtered and optimized for the user, so L&D won’t need to spend any more time creating or finding the right content.
 This saves the organization a lot of time and energy.

 Curators will enrich the content with their input, for example, by adding some context to each of the curated pieces to inform learners.
 This helps learners understand where and how to apply the curated resources to their work, which enables continuous learning — a form of informal learning or self-directed learning.